espressif/esp-dev-kits/docs/en/esp32s2/esp32-s2-hmi-devkit-1/user_guide.rst

 To reduce current consumption, the preloaded firmware will power off all controlled power domains and put all ICs to low-power mode.

-For more information, please refer to `Power <hw/power.rst>`_.
+For more information, please refer to :ref:`power`.

+.. _connectors:

 Connectors
 -------------

 It provides multiple extended interfaces for customized development.
 The connectors of the board are described in a clockwise direction.
+Please refer to :ref:`ESP32-S2-HMI-DevKit-1 key on-board resources <board-func>`.

 .. list-table::
    :widths: 30 70